hks5august/SurvPredPipe/README.md

 library("SurvPredPipe")
 ```

-SurvPredPipe_Manual.pdf file explains description of each function, variable, installation detail, and workflow of the pipeline with an example.
+SurvPredPipe_Package.pdf file explains description, installation detail, description of each function, variable.
+SurvPredPipe__workflow.pdf file explains workflow (Step by Step) of SurvPredPipe package with an example for user to follow.

 SurvPredPipe_workflow.Rmd file explains workflow with an example for user to follow.

 The "R" folder contains Rscript for all the functions